Voligoma/Soldering-station-for-Yaxun-Yx936m/README.md

 Estoy trabajando en documentar todo el proceso y en especial la parte de la electronica.
 Ademas cabe aclarar que el codigo esta escrito en partes en español (Como comentarios y algunas funciones/variables) y otras en ingles.

+There is a branch that is made to work with a potentiometer instead of an encoder.
+It should be noted that it is not tested at all, so it is only for those who know what they are doing.

+hay una branch que esta echa para funcionar con un potenciómetro en vez de un encoder cabe aclarar que no esta para nada testeada a si que es solo para el que sabe que está haciendo.

 The PinOut of the Iron is the next:
 WIP
 El Pinout del Soldador es: